GedikEngin/Imecar/frontend/notes.md

 /* vertical */
 target_entity{
-  alignt-items: center
+  aligned-items: center
 }
 ```

-it does matter on the element being used, for example inputs within myform are text datatypes, so you need to use:
+it does matter on the element being used, for example inputs within myform are text data types, so you need to use:

 ```
 /* alternative */